HelenHighwater1/pourfolio/README.md

 ## Coming Soon!!
 - Users can grant other users access to their cellar
 - Pourfolio is currently in transiotion to become a full React app.
-- "choose for me" button - to randomly select an available wine.
+- "Choose For Me" button - to randomly select an available wine.

 # Thanks for visiting!
 Feel free to [get in touch](https://www.heyimhelen.com)!